2019 Technology Demonstration

 During Leg 2, we will test the integration of three technologies with OER’s ROV Deep Discoverer.
 These technologies include a 360-degree camera being developed at the Massachusetts Institute of Technology, a One-Way Travel-Time Inverted Ultra-Short Baseline navigation system from the Woods Hole Oceanographic Institution, and a Kraken Robotics SeaVision® laser scanner.
 ROV dives will target deepwater coral and sponge communities and a UCH target that is potentially the USS Baldwin, a U.S. Navy destroyer active during World War II that was intentionally scuttled on June 6, 1961.
 ROV dives will take place off the coasts of New York, Rhode Island, and Massachusetts.

-NOAA Ship Okeanos Explorer in port in Norfolk, Virginia, following the completion of the Windows to the 2019 expedition.
+NOAA Ship Okeanos Explorer in port in Norfolk, Virginia, following the completion of the Windows to the Deep 2019 expedition.

-NOAA Ship Okeanos Explorer in port in Norfolk, Virginia, following the completion of the Windows to the 2019 expedition.
+NOAA Ship Okeanos Explorer in port in Norfolk, Virginia, following the completion of the Windows to the Deep 2019 expedition.
 Image courtesy of the NOAA Office of Ocean Exploration and Research, Windows to the Deep 2019.
 Download image (jpg, 3.2 MB).

 Objectives